namukang/princetonroaring20.com/auditions.markdown

 ### Audition Schedule

-All interested members of the classes of 2014 and 2015 are welcome (and encouraged) to audition for R20.
-Come back soon to hear about spring auditions!
+All interested members of the classes of 2015 and 2016 are welcome (and encouraged) to audition for R20.
+Come back soon to hear about fall auditions!

 ### Audition Location